 For many years, the prime focus of psychology was to diagnose and treat people with mental health problems and psychopathological issues.

-In 1998, pioneers Dr. Martin Seligman and Dr. Mihaly Csikszentmihalyi popularized the concept of positive psychology, an offshoot of clinical psychology that shifted the focus of interventions from problems to solutions.
+However, this focus began to shift in 1998, when Dr. Martin Seligman and Dr. Mihaly Csikszentmihalyi popularized the concept of positive psychology, an offshoot of clinical psychology that crafted new, positively focused interventions.

 - What are Positive Psychology Interventions?

 - Combining Positive Psychology Interventions with Digital Tools

 - A Look at the Research Article: Positive Psychology Progress: Empirical Validation of Interventions

 - 4 Interventions Designed to Promote Wellbeing

 - Using Interventions in the Workplace